 Owl + Crazy Straw Valentine Cards

 Heidi Kundin has captivated the hearts of millions with her colorful and inspiring approach to crafting, celebrations, and family fun.
-With over 15 years of experience, Heidi’s website has become a must-visit destination for those seeking quick and easy creative ideas and last-minute solutions.
-Her warm personality shines through her posts, inviting readers to join her on a creative journey that’s fun, rewarding, and achievable.
+With over 15 years of experience, Happiness is Homemade has become a must-visit destination for those seeking quick and easy creative ideas and last-minute solutions.
+Heidi’s warm personality shines through her posts, inviting readers to join her on a creative journey that’s fun, rewarding, and achievable.
+Heidi is also the author of Homemade Bath Bombs & More and DIY Tie-Dye.

 My grandkids love the squishies